Learning to Play Two-Player Perfect-Information Games without Knowledge: Background and Related Work

 \subsubsection{Surakarta}

-Surakarta is a move and capture game (like the checkers game), the object of the game being to take all the opposing pieces.
-In his turn, a player can either move a piece to an empty square at a distance of $1$ or move a piece to a square occupied by an opponent's piece under certain conditions and according to a mechanism specific to Surakarta (based on a movement circuit dedicated only to capture), allowing \textquotedbl long distance\textquotedbl{} capture.
+Surakarta is a move and capture game (like draughts).
+The goal of the game is to take all the opposing pieces.
+In his turn, a player can either move a piece to an empty square at a distance of $1$ or move a piece to a square occupied by an opponent's piece under certain conditions and according to a mechanism specific to Surakarta (based on a movement circuit dedicated only to capture), allowing \textquotedblleft long distance\textquotedblright{} capture.